Platform using Owlstone Medical’s Lonestar® FAIMS could distinguish patients suffering loss of control vs. baseline with 95% accuracy

 Loss of control in asthma is caused by flaring up of inflammation in the small airways.
 The results from this study provide proof-of-principle evidence that VOCs related to airway inflammation in exhaled breath can be used to used to monitor asthma control.

-If you want to learn more about how Owlstone Medical's Breath Sampling and Analysis technology is being utilized in precision medicine research why not check out our free ebook: Breath Biopsy: The Complete Guide?
+If you want to learn more about how Owlstone Medical's Breath Sampling and Analysis technology is being utilized in research towards applications in precision medicine research why not check out our free ebook: Breath Biopsy: The Complete Guide?

 - Brinkman et al., Exhaled breath profiles in the monitoring of loss of control and clinical recovery in asthma, Clin.
 Exp.
 Allergy, (2017), http://dx.doi.org/10.1111/cea.12965.